 Step 9: Generate Credentials for Your Project

-Next you will need to generate Credentials for this project in the form of an API key.
-To do this make sure you’re on the “APIs” tab.
+Next, you will need to generate Credentials for this project in the form of an API key.
+To do this, click on the "Credentials" on the left.
 If you have multiple APIs enabled in a project you can generate one API key for the entire project and all of those APIs will be included in the API key.
-Go ahead and click on the name of the first API that you enabled.

 This will generate an API Key for your project.

 You’ll see the option to restrict the key, but make sure that you leave the key unrestricted so that it can work properly in our system.
 Click on "Close"